-The 30A SMART EMSTM is a completely self-contained 120 volt Power Distribution and Energy Management System, intended for use in recreational vehicles.
+The SMART EMSTM is a completely self-contained120 volt power distribution and energy management system intended to be used in recreational vehicles.
 It is housed in a sheet metal enclosure with removable front panel.
 It provides circuit protection for all the 120 VAC loads in the RV and a system of energy management to minimize the over-loading and tripping of circuit breakers.

-Circuit Breakers

-The 30A SMART EMS^{$^{\text{TM}}$} offers slots for four single or dual, standard 120 volt circuit breakers.
+Circuit Breakers - the SMART EMSTM offers slots for four single or dual, standard 120 volt circuit breakers.
 One of these breakers must be a 30 Amp unit that acts as a main input protection for the remainder of the branch breakers (up to 7).

-Energy Management

-The 30A SMART EMS[TM] offers control of up to four, 120 volt operated appliances to help keep the total 120 volt current draw to less than 30 Amps.
+Energy Management - the SMART EMSTM offers control of up to four, 120 volt operated appliances to help keep the total 120 volt current draw to less than 30 Amps.
 These appliances may be any type load, but are typically heavier loads, those whose use can be "postponed" until a time when current is available for their use.